SwedbankPay/developer.swedbankpay.com/_includes/verify.md

+## Verify

-> The `Verify` operation lets you post verification payments, which are used to confirm validity of card information without reserving or charging any amount.
+The `Verify` operation lets you post verification payments, which are used to confirm validity of card information without reserving or charging any amount.

 ### Introduction to Verify